While traditional broadcast media is slowly dying, online streaming services are only rising.

-What’s a Hulu?
+What’s Hulu?
 And what does it want with your money?
-Just like Netflix, Presto, and Quickflix, Hulu is a TV and movie streaming service available in the US.
+Just like Netflix, Stan and Foxtel Now, Hulu is a TV and movie streaming service available in the US and Japan.
 Hulu launched public access to their free service in March of 2008 and began selling their paid premium service, Hulu Plus, in November 2010 with a broader selection of content.
 Hulu dropped its free service in 2016, however, spinning it off into a separate initiative in partnership with Yahoo!.

-Just like its competitors, Hulu and Hulu Plus are offered on a vast range of devices including Smart TV, computers, gaming consoles and mobile devices.
-But, if you’re an Australian resident you’re out of luck, as the service is only offered within America.
+Just like its competitors, Hulu is offered on a vast range of devices including smart TVs, computers, gaming consoles and mobile devices.
+Sadly, if you’re an Australian resident you’re out of luck, as the service is only offered within the US.
 Unless you’ve set up a VPN on each of the devices listed above, you’ll be automatically blocked from viewing Hulu content.

-Hulu and Hulu Plus differ from other streaming services as they enforce advertisements and surveys mid-viewing, and you have to pay extra to turn these off.
-Some shows even include mandatory commercials regardless of whether you’re paying for the service or not.Back to top
+Hulu differs from other streaming services as it enforces advertisements and surveys mid-viewing, and you have to pay extra to turn these off.
+Some shows even include mandatory commercials regardless of whether you purchase the optional "No commercials" pack or not.Back to top

 Launched in 1997 by founder Reed Hastings, Netflix started out as a DVD delivery service.
-Australia never had the chance to experience packaged DVDs at your doorstep, but we did receive the beloved streaming service in March this year.
-Netflix released amidst endless hype, and it’s no doubt you’ve heard all about it.
-If you’re still scratching your head wondering what on earth a ‘Netflix’ is, let us explain it.
+Australia never had the chance to experience packaged DVDs at your doorstep, but we did receive the beloved streaming service in March 2015.
+Netflix released amidst endless hype, and there's little doubt you’ve heard all about it.
+But if you’re still scratching your head wondering what on earth a Netflix is, let us explain it.

-This huge library consists of around 220 TV shows and 900 movies in Australia, including Netflix exclusives like House of Cards, Daredevil and Orange is the New Black.Back to top
+This huge library consists of thousands of TV shows and movies in Australia, including Netflix exclusives like House of Cards, Daredevil and Orange is the New Black.Back to top

 Now that Netflix is available in Australia, it offers a much more attractive pricing model.
-Netflix will cost you $8.99 AUD for single streaming and standard definition (SD), $11.99 AUD for double streaming and high definition (HD) and $14.99 AUD to stream four separate devices in Ultra-high definition (4K).
+Netflix will cost you AUD$9.99 for single streaming and standard definition (SD), AUD$13.99 for double streaming and high definition (HD) and AUD$17.99 to stream four separate devices in ultra-high definition (4K).

 Another thing worth considering when comparing these two services is data usage.
 A fixed monthly cost is all well and good, but if you don’t have the data allowance to support high-quality streams, you’ll likely end up forking out more money for excess fees.

-Hulu Plus has a slight advantage over Netflix due to their partnerships with many television networks.
+Hulu has a slight advantage over Netflix here due to its partnerships with many big-name US television networks.
 These connections allow for Hulu to stream loads of popular television shows immediately after airing.
 This might be handy for users who enjoy scheduled viewing and mainstream American networks like NBC, ABC and Fox.
-Hulu has roughly twice as many shows as Netflix, but that includes a whole lot of trash.

-Whereas Hulu aims to appease viewers of serialised television shows, Netflix approaches the ‘binge’ approach to consumer entertainment.
-Netflix will usually wait until an entire series is released before adding it to their lineup, and they even release entire seasons of their exclusive content, like House of Cards, Daredevil and Orange is The New Black, all at once.
-Netflix have completely trashed the traditional model of week-to-week viewing by giving you everything you need all at once.
+Where Hulu aims to appease viewers of serialised television shows, Netflix takes the "binge" approach to consumer entertainment.
+Netflix will usually wait until an entire series is released before adding it to its line-up, and it even releases entire seasons of its exclusive content like House of Cards, Daredevil and Orange is the New Black all at once.
+Netflix has completely overhauled the traditional model of week-to-week viewing by giving you everything you need in one go.

 At the moment, Netflix Australia offers around 1400 shows and 3200 movies, which is quite a step up from the 200-odd shows and 1200 movies it launched with.
 Best of all, Netflix is constantly adding new content.
 One of the most prolific categories of the Netflix catalogue is the children’s section.
-There’s even a designated ‘Kids’ section of the application where you can let children freely explore options without the worry of them running into some inappropriate content.
+There’s even a designated ‘Kids’ section of the application where you can let children freely explore options without the worry of them running into any inappropriate content.

 Stream on your regular TV with one of these devices

-Hulu offers up a huge variety of serialised shows, like Scandal – that’s for sure.
-But, with the added cost of a VPN and the risk of having your subscription canned, it doesn’t really seem worth it.
+Hulu definitely offers up a huge variety of serialised shows, like Scandal.
+But with the added cost of a VPN and the risk of having your subscription canned, it doesn’t really seem worth it.

-Currently, Netflix offers more than enough exclusive and existing content (5,000 hours worth!) and if you’ve got children in the household, the Kids section is nearly too good to pass up.
-But, for now you’ll have to stick to free-to-air or other paid TV services to get your trash TV fix.
+Currently Netflix offers more than enough exclusive and existing content, and if you’ve got children in the household, the Kids section is nearly too good to pass up.
+But for now you’ll have to stick to free-to-air or other paid TV services to get your trash-TV fix.